ComunidadAylas/PackSquash/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, sexual identity and orientation, or any other similar characteristic.
+We as members, contributors, and leaders pledge to make participation in our community a welcoming, diverse, open, harassment-free and fulfilling experience for everyone, regardless of any personal characteristic, to foster a healthy community.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community.
+This Code of Conduct applies within all community spaces, and outside of community spaces when an individual is officially representing the community.
 Examples of representing our community include using an official account, being authorized to speak in the name of it and doing so, or acting as an appointed representative at an event.

 Some community spaces may have their own rules, such as our Discord server.
 In those cases, this Code of Conduct is overruled by the space-specific codes, which in any case should be consistent with our pledge.

 ## Our Standards

-We strive to:
+To honor our pledge, we strive to:

 ### Be considerate

 Our work will be used by other people, and we in turn will depend on the work of others.
 Any decision we take will affect users and colleagues, and we should consider them when making decisions.
 Feedback should be constructively given and gracefully accepted.
+Openness, fairness and equality are among the guiding principles of our acts and decisions.

 ### Be respectful